 Replacing HVAC system: Smart features guide

-Time to replace an HVAC system?
+If you want to step up your building’s energy efficiency game, it might be time to replace your HVAC system.
 It’s already a big investment, so make the most of it by starting with more efficient controls.
 No smart thermostat, just true intelligence.
-In the long run, you’ll save over 30% on your energy bills.
+In the long run, you’ll save over 40% on your energy bills.
 Find out how heating and cooling your home improves not only with a new HVAC system, but with a new brain behind it.

 Let’s start simple with thermostat control

-In they typical HVAC system installed, it will have one or two thermostats for control like the one on the picture on the left – upstairs and/or downstairs, or leaving the basement with no thermostat at all.
+Is a typical HVAC system installed, it will have one or two thermostats for control like the one on the picture below – upstairs and/or downstairs, or leaving the basement with no thermostat at all.
 You know how it goes, you set a temperature, switch between heating and cooling when you’re not comfortable or leaving your home.
 What’s missing?
 Temperature schedules, remote control, individual room temperatures.
 This actually makes a huge difference.

 With a regular thermostat, there is no truly smart way to control the HVAC system.